-COS 274 Instructor Practicum II 0 21 7 Prerec quisites s: Take All: COS 271, COS 272
+COS 274 Instructor Practicum II 0 21 7

+Corequisites: COS 273

 This course is designed to develop supervisory and instructional skills for teaching advanced cosmetology students in a laboratory setting.
 Topics include practical demonstrations, supervision, and advanced student assessment.
 Upon completion, students should be able to demonstrate competence in the areas covered by the Instructor Licensing Examination and meet program completion requirements.